keikun17/comprehensive-tech-drama-handbook/index.md

    - Person B : CS is a tool, preference blabla!
    - Person A : CS still suck!

- * Stage 2 : Circle Jerk - When everyone finally agrees with either person A or B

 ## IV. rails vs other frameworks

  * Stage 1 : Damage Control

-   - Person A : framework X sucks
+   - HaterFanatic : framework X sucks, Y the best
-   - Person B : framework X is a tool
+   - Person B : frameworks are just a a tool
    - Person A : No, framework X still sucks

- * Stage 2 : Circle Jerk - When everyone finally agrees with either person A or B

 ## V. nosql vs sql